+The meanSome services, including URLLC, may require performance criterion is not acceptableURRLC use cases.
+For these use cases the throughput loss and could not tolerate 5%.Simulations level needs to be closer to 0%.
+According to the results show that a close to 0% throughput lossthe URLLC use cases will require an additional isolation of around 20-25 dB .appropriate .

+Such additional isolation could be obtained with accurate indoor BS planning and, for example, with adoption of proper shielding around the building.

-Compared to the 5%UL throughput degradation requirement, for those services requiring closer to 0% maximum average UL throughput loss,, based on the simulations results, such, such target would requireadditional isolation somewhere in the order of 20-25 dB (compared to the 5% loss results).
-The reverse case where the Macro-cellular network is the victim has not been simulated.
-However, it can be observed that the indoor system has lower output power, leading to an expected lower impact from the indoor system.
-On the other hand, if there are several buildings with indoor systems deployed, there is a need to consider the effect of the aggregate interference.
+The case where the Macro-cellular network is the victim has not been simulated because the indoor cells will be lower power and so are expected to pose a lower risk of interference.
+However, if there are several buildings with indoor systems deployed, there could be a need to consider the effect of the aggregate interference.

-Incase of a possible co-channel operation of Macro BS and Indoor BS, the conclusions on coexistence between the two systems should account for lack of out of block filtering on the Macro BS and on the indoor BS transmitters' side.
+In the case of co-channel operation of Macro BS and Indoor BS, the conclusions on coexistence between the two systems should account for lack of out of block filtering on the Macro BS and on the indoor BS transmitters' side.

-Accounting for the above, agreements among MFCN licensees that operate Macro-cellular networks and the Indoor BS in the same area in theband at national level could include the conditions that identify the specific circumstances under which indoor BS networks could operate in unsynchronised mode.
+Accounting for the above, agreements among MFCN licensees that operate Macro-cellular networks and the Indoor BS in the same area and in the same band could include the conditions that identify the specific circumstances under which indoor BS networks could operate in unsynchronised mode.

 Semi-synchronised operation based on the ECC baseline out of block power limit

 Semi-synchronised operation is similar to synchronised operation, with the exception that simultaneous UL / DL transmissions between networks can be allowed in some defined parts of the frame.
-This leads to a controlled degree of flexibility at the expense of some controlled interference..Compared to unsynchronised operation, semi-synchronised operation reduces the impact from BS-BS and MS-MS interferences, while ensuring some flexibility on the frame structure.
-The results from studies in Section 4.5 show that in specific circumstances the ECC baseline (as defined in ECC Decision (11)06-2018 Table 3), out of block power limit can be applied to the semi-synchronised operation.
+This leads to a degree of flexibility at the expense of some additional interference that can be controlled to some extent.
+Compared to unsynchronised operation, semi-synchronised operation reduces the impact on BS-BS and MS-MS interference.
+The results from studies in Section 4.5 show that in specific circumstances the ECC baseline (as defined in ECC Decision (11)06 (October 2018) Table 3), out of block power limit can be applied to the semi-synchronised operation.

 In order to deploy semi-synchronised operation of TDD mobile networks in a multi-network context (without guard bands or operator-specific custom filters), MFCN licensees need to reach agreement on: